KDE/releaseme/README.md

 ## KDELibs 4.x

-The master branch only supports KDE Frameworks based releases.
-To release for KDELibs 4.x please use the kdelibs4 branch.
+The `master` branch only supports KDE Frameworks based releases.
+To release for KDELibs 4.x please use the `kdelibs4` branch.
+This in particular also applies to software that has its translations in the kdelibs4 directories on SVN.

 ## KDE Frameworks 5.x

-Unlike the previous versions of releaseme the KDE Frameworks version tries to automated as much as possible by defaulting to the meta data provided in https://phabricator.kde.org/source/sysadmin-repo-metadata/ It is therefore imperative that you make sure the data configured there is correct and up to date!
+Releaseme uses 'origins' to control which branch to release and where to draw translations from.
+An origin is basically the i18n association as configured in: https://phabricator.kde.org/source/sysadmin-repo-metadata/ It is imperative that you make sure the data configured there is correct and up to date!

-The KDE Frameworks 5.x version features a set of separate tools to allow more atomic control over the workflow (when to tag, when to branch etc.)

 ### Requirements